LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Methods for estimating the LiteBIRD and CMB-S4 sensitivities

 In order to perform the forecast, we used the built-in forecast tool provided by the Monte Carlo Markov Chain (MCMC) engine {\sc MontePython} \cite{Audren:2012wb,Brinckmann:2018cvx}.
 Mock likelihoods both for CMB-S4 and LiteBIRD are as well already built-in (originally developed for \cite{CORE:2016ymi}) and we here assume the same experimental specifications as in \cite{Brinckmann:2018owf}.
 Note that for CMB-S4 this implies that we assume a sky coverage of $f_{\text{sky}}=0.4$ whereas the latest CMB-S4 science book \cite{CMB-S4:2020lpa} assumes $f_{\text{sky}}=0.01$.
 As explained in \cite{CMB-S4:2020lpa}, the optimal choice of $f_{\text{sky}}$ is not only subject to a complicated interplay between raw sensitivity, the ability to remove foregrounds and the ability to delense - but it also depends on the true value of $r$ which is assumed to be $\bar{r}=0$ throughout \cite{CMB-S4:2020lpa}.
 The CMB-S4 deep survey is therefore designed such that the sky coverage can be increased in case of a detection of $r$.
-Our choices for the true values of ${\rm log}_{10}(y)$ and $M$ (i.e. the \emph{fiducial} values $\bar{x}$ and $\bar{M}$) in Tab.~\ref{tab:priors} implies $\bar{r}\sim 0.02$, which justifies the choice of a larger sky fraction and we stick to $f_{\mathrm{sky}}=0.4$ as in \cite{Brinckmann:2018owf}.
+Our choices for the true values of $x$ and $M$ (i.e. the \emph{fiducial} values $\bar{x}$ and $\bar{M}$) in Tab.~\ref{tab:priors} implies $\bar{r}\sim 0.02$, which justifies the choice of a larger sky fraction and we stick to $f_{\mathrm{sky}}=0.4$ as in \cite{Brinckmann:2018owf}.
 At the same time, while for small values of $\bar{r}$ and $f_{\mathrm{sky}}$ the sensitivity on $r$ crucially depends on the success of delensing, successful delensing is not that crucial for $f_{\mathrm{sky}}=0.4$ and $r=0.02$ (see fig. 8 in \cite{CMB-S4:2016ple}).
 In our forecast, we assume both successful delensing\footnote{Note that the delensing procedure as applied in the creation of the mock-likelihoods in {\sc MontePython} is somewhat simplistic: It basically assumes the unlensed B-mode spectrum and adds noise to it.
 While this may not be the most realistic way to model delensing, we believe that it is sufficient for the purpose of this work.} as well as no delensing at all for the creation of the CMB-S4 mock likelihoods.
-For LiteBIRD in contrast, we assume no delensing due to its restricted delensing capabilities (which is also the assumption in \cite{CORE:2016ymi}).
+For LiteBIRD in contrast, we make a conservative choice and assume no delensing due to its restricted delensing capabilities (which is also the assumption in \cite{CORE:2016ymi}).
+According to \cite{LiteBIRD:2023aov}, delensing is expected to improve the constraints on $r$ by about 20~\%.
+The built-in mock likelihoods in {\sc MontePython} for both experiments are based on the ideal assumption that systematic uncertainties are much smaller than statistical errors.
+Our analysis is therefore understood to concern noise sensitivities and neglect any foreground effects.